 - (a) The Employer will provide employees who have completed their probation period with a bank of six days casual illness on January 1st of each year.
-Any sick days that remain unused at the end of the calendar year will be paid out at a rate of 50% of the current rate at the beginning of the following calendar year. - (b) In addition, the Employer will provide employees with a sick leave plan that will pay employees 66\%3\% of their regular wages up to the Employment Insurance maximum, starting on the first day of injury or the fifth day of illness up to a maximum of 26 weeks.
-This plan will not apply to employees on layoff. - (c) Employees may deduct time from their sick time for medical and dental appointments that cannot be scheduled outside of normal working hours.
+Any sick days that remain unused at the end of the calendar year will be paid out at a rate of 50% of the current rate at the beginning of the following calendar year. - (b) In addition, the Employer will provide employees with a sick leave plan that will pay employees 66\%% of their regular wages up to the Employment Insurance maximum, starting on the first day of injury or the fifth day of illness up to a maximum of 26 weeks. - (c) Employees may deduct time from their sick time for medical and dental appointments that cannot be scheduled outside of normal working hours.
 Employees may deduct time from their sick bank to attend to the needs of ill family members when no one else is able to.